< Cutaneous veins >

 While the 1st carpometacarpal (saddle) joint is very mobile (Fig. 2-56), the 1st tarsometatarsal joint is not.
 Therefore, whereas the muscles affecting the wrist joint do not end at the 1st metacarpal bone but at the 2nd metacarpal bone (Fig. 2-47), the muscles operating the ankle joint end at the 1st metatarsal bone (Figs. 8-29,32,33).

-Extrinsic and intrinsic muscles of the dorsum of foot are shown on a single figure due to the same action and the same innervation by the deep fibular nerve (Fig. 8-27).
+Extrinsic and intrinsic muscles of the dorsum of foot are shown on a single figure due to the same action and the same innervation by the deep fibular nerve (Figs. 8-27,37).

 The extensor hallucis longus ends at the 1st distal phalanx, while the extensor hallucis brevis ends at the 1st proximal phalanx.
 Their insertions are identical to that of the extensor pollicis longus (1st distal phalanx) and that of the extensor pollicis brevis (1st proximal phalanx) (Fig. 2-49).

 The extensor digitorum longus and brevis fuse to become the extensor expansion.
-However, in the upper limb, only extensor digitorum longus forms the extensor expansion, while the extensor digiti minimi and extensor indicis do not contribute (Figs. 2-44,51,57).
+However, in the upper limb, extensor digitorum forms the extensor expansion with some contribution of the extensor digiti minimi and extensor indicis (Figs. 2-44,51).

-Unlike the two other fibularis muscles which is soon to be explained (Fig. 8-32), the fibularis tertius belongs to the anterior leg muscles.
+Unlike the two other fibularis muscles which are soon to be introduced (Fig. 8-32), the fibularis tertius belongs to the anterior leg muscles.
 As anticipated, it is because the muscle is controlled by the deep fibular nerve (Fig. 8-27).
 Moreover, its action is dorsiflexion like other anterior leg muscles.
 An additional action of this laterally located muscle is eversion (Fig. 8-33).

 Fig. 8-32.
 Fibularis longus and brevis.

 Lateral leg muscles consist of two muscles (Fig. 8-27).
 The fibularis brevis ends at the 5th metatarsal bone like the fibularis tertius (Fig. 8-31).
-Difference is that the fibularis brevis and tertius pass posterior and anterior to the lateral malleolus, respectively (Fig. 8-33).
+Difference is that the fibularis brevis and tertius pass posterior and anterior to the lateral malleolus, in that order (Fig. 8-33).

 This schematic figure demonstrates the courses of the five muscles that end at the metatarsal bones.
 They are equivalent to the five muscles that end at the metacarpal bones (Fig. 2-47).
 Note that the foot is not plantar flexed in the above figure (anatomical position).

-With regard to the axis of the medial and lateral malleoli, the anterior leg muscles (tibialis anterior, fibularis tertius) induce dorsiflexion while the lateral leg muscles (fibularis longus and brevis) and posterior leg muscle (tibialis posterior) (Fig. 8-36) induce plantar flexion.
+With regard to the axis of the medial and lateral malleoli, the anterior leg muscles (tibialis anterior, fibularis tertius) (Figs. 8-29,31) induce dorsiflexion while the lateral leg muscles (fibularis longus and brevis) (Fig. 8-32) and posterior leg muscle (tibialis posterior) (Fig. 8-36) induce plantar flexion.
 Considering the axis of the 2nd metatarsal bone, the tibialis muscles make inversion, whereas the fibularis muscles contribute to eversion.

-The transverse (or cross) plane of leg is a horizontal plane, while the transverse plane of foot is a coronal plane (Fig. 8-33).
+The transverse (cross) plane of leg is a horizontal plane (Fig. 8-27), while the transverse plane of foot is a coronal plane (Fig. 8-33).
 Thus we can remind ourselves that a transverse plane does not equal a horizontal plane.

-Three superficial posterior leg muscles (gastrocnemius, plantaris, and soleus) have a common insertion tendon which is the calcaneal tendon attached to the calcaneus.
+Three superficial posterior leg muscles (gastrocnemius (Fig. 8-23), plantaris, and soleus) have a common insertion tendon which is the calcaneal tendon attached to the calcaneus.
 Their common action is plantar flexion.

-It is expected that the superficial gastrocnemius (origin: medial and lateral condyles of femur) is longer than the deep soleus (main tibial origin: soleal line).
-However, it comes as a surprise that the intermediate plantaris (origin: lateral supracondylar line) is the longest, so the plantaris penetrates the gastrocnemius from underneath.
+Expectedly, the superficial gastrocnemius (origin: medial and lateral condyles of femur) is longer than the deep soleus (main tibial origin: soleal line).
+However, it comes as a surprise that the intermediate plantaris (origin: lateral supracondylar line) is the longest, so the plantaris going to the origin penetrates the gastrocnemius from underneath.
 The plantaris is visible in the popliteal fossa (Figs. 8-23,35).

 GPS does not only stand for car navigation (Global Positioning System) but also for the three muscles (Gastrocnemius, Plantaris, Soleus).
-They are for car acceleration by stepping on a gas pedal.
-The individual names of the three muscles have note-worthy meanings as follows.
+The three muscles are for car acceleration by stepping on a gas pedal.
+Their individual names have noteworthy meanings as follows.

-Muscles, arteries, and nerves beneath the extensor retinaculum and flexor retinaculum (Fig. 8-28) are assigned single letters.
-In extensor retinaculum, DANH-T exists from fibula to tibia.
-In the flexor retinaculum, T-DANH exists from the tibia to calcaneus (Fig. 8-28).
+Muscles, arteries, and nerves beneath the extensor retinaculum and flexor retinaculum are assigned single letters.
+In the right extensor retinaculum, DANH-T exists from fibula to tibia.
+In the right flexor retinaculum, T-DANH exists from the tibia to calcaneus (Fig. 8-28).

 The tibialis anterior and posterior (two Ts) are both located immediately next to the tibia.
-Then the remaining DANH can be memorized with ¡°Dick And Nervous Harry.¡± (In the old film ¡°Dirty Harry,¡± Harry looks nervous.)
+Then the remaining DANH can be memorized with “Dick And Nervous Harry.”
+(In the old film “Dirty Harry,” Harry looked nervous.)